 ABCD’s new Liaison Project is a key component of The Power of One-to-One Initiative.
 The project consists of advanced volunteer training for breast cancer survivors who, in collaboration with ABCD staff, become survivorship liaisons to healthcare organizations throughout Wisconsin.

-Liaisons regularly meet with cancer care professionals and community health leaders to assure easy access for patients and loved ones to ABCD’s Helpline, resource assistance and our signature One-to-One peer support services.
+Liaisons regularly meet with cancer care professionals and community health leaders to assure easy access for patients and loved ones to ABCD’s Support Center, resource assistance and our signature One-to-One peer support services.
 Liaisons are currently active in Southeast Wisconsin.